-- 1. Conducted a total of 868 trail patrols and had meaningful contacts with 9,869 of the 15,934 Wilderness and backcountry users seen - 2.
-Removed or rehabilitated 187 illegal or inappropriate fire rings - 3.
-Reported 674 violations and contacted 364 violators using the Authority of the Resource Technique and explaining Leave No Trace or other reasons for the regulations - 4.
-Carried out 774 pounds of trash - 5.
-Removed 927 fallen trees along over 150 miles of trail - 6.
-The PWV Weed Crew pulled noxious weeds on 165 acres of National Forest lands - 7.
-The PWV Restoration Program organized and implemented a trail restoration work day on the Young Gulch Trail that involved 29 members of the public - 8.
-The PWV Kids in Nature program expanded significantly: 9 hikes, 107 kiddays, 70 different kids - 9.
+- 1. Conducted a total of 898 trail patrols and had meaningful contacts with 7,683 of the 15,142 Wilderness and backcountry users seen - 2.
+Removed or rehabilitated 180 illegal or inappropriate fire rings - 3.
+Reported 692 violations and contacted 219 violators using the Authority of the Resource Technique and explaining Leave No Trace or other reasons for the regulations - 4.
+Carried out 387 pounds of trash from trails and campsites - 5.
+PWV members removed 702 fallen trees along more than 150 miles of trail - 6.
+The PWV Weed Crew pulled noxious weeds on 176 acres of National Forest lands - 7.
+The PWV Restoration Program organized and implemented 21 public trail restoration workdays (1,806 hrs by public and 1,631 hrs by PWV members) and 23 PWV trail restoration workdays (658 hrs).
+Work on the Lion Gulch and North Fork trails restored 0.75 mile of trail and built 2.5 miles of new trail. - 8.
+The PWV Kids in Nature program held 9 hikes for 58 different kids (total of 61 kid-days) - 9.
 Additionally, other PWV programs (e.g., Adopt-a-Trail, Adopt-a-Highway, and Winter Patrolling) contributed environmental stewardship and public outreach via various activities - 10.
-Contributed a total of 22,311 volunteer hours, worth \$493,962 to the USFS
+Contributed a total of 26,900 volunteer hours, worth \$606,591 to the USFS

-Given that PWV expenditures in 2013 totaled \$11,645 - every dollar spent by PWV provided over \$42 of value to the USFS
+Given that PWV expenditures in 2014 totaled approximately \$66,800 - every dollar spent by PWV provided \$9.08 of value to the USFS.